Sleep Calculator Guide β How to Wake Up Rested Using Sleep Cycles

 - Pick the bedtime that fits your evening routine and stick as close to it as you can.

-- Enter the time you’re going to bed or use the current time.
+- Enter the time you're going to bed (or the current time is filled in automatically).

 - Choose the wake-up time that matches your day, then set your alarm to that exact time.